M'bour department

 M'bour department is one of the 46 departments of Senegal, one of three in the Thiès region.
 Its capital is M'Bour.

 The department has 8 urban communes; Joal-Fadiouth, Mbour, Nguékhokh, Thiadiaye, Saly Portudal, Ngaparou, Somone and Popenguine.

-Since 2018, the department will be creating its first planned urban city, named Akon City or in French, Ville d'Akon.
+In 2018, the Senegalese-American musician Akon announced his plan for the construction of Akon City, a planned urban city in the department.
+After a brief phase of construction in 2023, the plan was abandoned, only resulting in a partially built welcome centre.

 Rural districts

 The rural districts (communautés rurales) are: